Spea/SpBowerBundle/Resources/doc/configuration_reference.md

     bundles:
         # DemoBundle: ~
         DemoBundle:
-            config_dir: Resources/config/bower # Can be relative to the bundles root directory or absolute
+            config_dir: Resources/config/bower # Can be relative to the bundles root directory, absolute or a bundle notation
-            asset_dir: ../../public/components # Can be relative to the config_dir directory or absolute
+            asset_dir: ../../public/components # Can be relative to the config_dir directory, absolute or a bundle notation
             json: components.json
             endpoint: https://bower.herokuapp.com
 ```